hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 You can also use [Onyx Music Game Toolkit](https://github.com/mtolly/onyxite-customs) to generate your own custom song packs for GH2 360.

 ## Custom Highways
-This repo also supports the usage of custom highways via the use of an all in one bat and a couple external dependencies also included.
+This repo also supports the import of custom highways via the use of an all in one bat file and a couple external dependencies included.

 Simply drag in a .jpg/.png/.bmp into the "highways" folder at the root of the repo, then run "_highways.bat" This will size your images accordingly (supports arbitrary resolutions), and convert them to the proper format for gh2 to read.
 ARK files will be generated for a list of your custom highways in game to choose from at will using the overshell (select select on most all menues)

+The highway "Rosewood" is marked as the default in game.
+If you delete this highway from the custom highways folder, you must select your new highway in game or you will experience a crash.

 After running "_highways.bat" you will need to run "_gh2.bat" again to build your new ARK.